Building caring communities together | Western Cape Government

 Always be kind and helpful to your colleagues.
 When you go the extra mile for them, they’ll go the extra mile for you.

 We all seem to be rushing somewhere in our cars.
-This often leads to inconsiderate road behaviour which can escalate to road rage.
+This often leads to inconsiderate road behaviour and can escalate to road rage.

 It’s important to remember that we share the roads, and we should never allow our emotions to place our lives and the lives of others in harm’s way.
-The rules of the road are meant to ensure your safety.
-Ignoring these rules more often than not places lives at risk.
+The rules of the road are there to ensure your safety.
+Ignoring these rules, often, places lives at risk.

 Do’s and don’ts for motorists: